nicholasham/SqlLocalDb/Readme.md

 using SqlLocalDb;
 ```

-Then create an instance, start it and connect to it:
+Then create an instance and just open a connection to the database:

 ```
 var database = new LocalDatabase();